 Undergraduate degrees at universities of applied sciences can last three or four years, will always include a work placement and some programmes offer the opportunity of exchange study abroad programmes.

 Universities of Applied Sciences in the Netherlands include:

 - Avans University of Applied Sciences

 3. Institutes for International Education

-There are six large IE institutes that offer various types of study programmes including short courses, Master programmes and sometimes PhD degrees.
+There are six large IE institutes that offer various types of study programmes including short courses, Master's programmes and sometimes PhD degrees.